FrankRobotics97/AI-Assistant/README.md

 # AI-Assistant
-I want to physically build a robot but I would like to add a smart assistant to the system
+I want to physically build a robot and add a smart assistant to it.